 After several years of massive growth and a skyrocketing share price, co-author Bethany McLean, while reporting Enron’s activities for Fortune magazine, began asking the right questions and subsequently released the article, "Is Enron Overpriced?" in April 2001.
 Others, both inside and outside Enron, began digging deeper and found that the financial structure propping up the entity was not as it seemed.

 Within months, the stock lost its value and was delisted, the company declared bankruptcy, and employees lost their life saving and their jobs.
 The book describes in detail the personalities involved in creating the seemingly perfect company and how they manipulated investors, creditors, auditors, rating agencies and regulators.

 Anyone working in the energy industry, accounting, finance and many other related disciplines will find numerous takeaways from this definitive narrative on one of the biggest scandals in US history, including the notion that a company cannot run exclusively with type-A personalities.

-Scott Pederson is a Certified Public Accountant and is a Senior Energy Consultant with MidDel Consulting, a System Integrator and Professional Services firm specializing in services supporting the business systems for Front, Back, and Mid Office.
-MidDel has been in business for over 14 years, and our consultants, on average bring over 20 years of senior level energy industry knowledge to our projects.
+Scott Pederson is a Certified Public Accountant and a Senior Consultant with MidDel Consulting, a System Integrator and Professional Services firm specializing in services supporting the business systems for Front, Back, and Mid Office.
+MidDel has been in business for over 16 years, and our consultants, on average bring over 25 years of senior level energy industry knowledge to our projects.
 We have deep relationships with our clients, often working with them for more than a decade.